 Wholly beneficial effects are very narrowly construed and cannot be interpreted to mean “better than before,” and cannot involve an analysis of net effects.
 All effects must be positive.
 If any adverse effect occurs, then the project is not wholly beneficial.

-If the effects of the action on listed or proposed species and/or critical habitats/EFH are not discountable, insignificant, or entirely beneficial (i.e., likely to adversely affect), formal consultation must be initiated.
+If the effects of the action on ESA-listed or proposed species and/or critical habitats/EFH are not discountable, insignificant, or entirely beneficial (i.e., likely to adversely affect), formal consultation must be initiated.
 In such cases, a formal consultation must be initiated prior to committing HUD resources to the project, by which the USFWS and/or NMFS assess the action’s potential to jeopardize the listed species, to result in the destruction or adverse modification of critical habitat/EFH, or to result in incidental take of a listed species.
 Formal consultation will result in the USFWS and/or NMFS issuing a Biological Opinion for the project, including an incidental take statement for project actions, if appropriate.
 The Biological Opinion will also include terms and conditions to minimize and/or avoid project impacts to ESA-listed species.

 Because the constituents of stormwater runoff are particularly harmful to aquatic species, a “May Affect, Likely to Adversely Affect” determination is the most common outcome of consultation for HUD-funded projects with NMFS.
 To this end, NMFS has issued a Programmatic Biological Opinion for HUD Housing Projects in Oregon.
 The programmatic Biological Opinion evaluates common HUD projects that result in stormwater generation and proscribes best management practices (BMPs) and project design criteria (PDCs) to minimize and avoid impacts to listed species, critical habitat, and EFH.
 The BMPs and PDCs take the form of stormwater collection, treatment, and flow control (management) criteria and include the Low Impact Development (LID) approaches NMFS prefers to see incorporated into project design and site development.
 If the criteria stipulated in the programmatic Biological Opinion can be met through project design, then formal consultation with NMFS can be completed through an expedited review process.
 Use of the programmatic Biological Opinion is voluntary, but is offered as a mechanism to assist HUD in carrying out its mission in a timely and efficient manner.